neatorobito/Perimeter/docs/getting-started.md

             body : `Did you ${ fenceEvent.transitionType === TransitionTypes.Enter ? 'enter' : 'exit' } ${ fenceNames.trimEnd() }?`}]})
       })
 ```
+On Android you may also manually create notifications, see `CustomPushGeofenceReceiver` for an example.

 ### Other important information
 * Geofences are cleared on boot or app uninstallation on Android.